Cumulocity-IoT/cumulocity-iot-template/README.md

 * 'extension' or 'cumulocity-extension'
 * 'documentation' or 'cumulocity-documentation'

-Beside that you should add additional topics like 'iot' or others matchen the content of your repo.
+Beside that you should add additional topics like 'iot' or others which match to the content of your repo.

 ## README structure